 Knowledge is power, especially when it comes to building a great health and safety program.
-Having as much data as possible is very important and a digital platform, such as a CMMS can help with that.
+Having as much data as possible is very important and a digital safe software platform, such as a CMMS can help with that.
 With software, data can be collected about the condition and maintenance history of assets, as well as accidents, near misses and safety concerns.
 This information allows managers and workers to plan better, flag areas of improvement, provide better training and improve health and safety overall.

 Tools from the Fiix CMMS that can improve health and safety at your facility